WHAT WE DO IN GHANA

 Sex work is illegal in Ghana, and this, compounded with religious and conservative beliefs, as well as tribal and geographical prejudices, means women in sex work face multiple challenges.
 These include the inability to access contraception and health care services due to severe discrimination.

-Since 2015, each year we have been working with two groups of women in sex work, who meet every week to take part in a savings and loan group, and to collectively develop the knowledge, attitudes and skills they need to protect their sexual and reproductive health.
+Since 2015, each year WODA has been working with two groups of women in sex work, who meet every week to take part in a savings and loan group, and to collectively develop the knowledge, attitudes and skills they need to protect their sexual and reproductive health.
 Participants also gain access and support for vocational training.

-These groups have become the bedrock of the Women of Dignity Alliance (WODA) – a network offering support and solidarity to women in sex work across Accra.
+These groups have become the bedrock of WODA.
 Previous participants stay involved with WODA by taking part in ongoing advocacy groups, and training to become facilitators for new groups.

-In 2016, WODA facilitators reported on increased numbers of girls approaching them to ask to join the network; they realised the girls were living in brothels and bars and being sexually exploited.
+In recent years, WODA facilitators have reported on increased numbers of girls approaching them to ask to join the network; they realised the girls were living in brothels and bars and being sexually exploited.

 As a result, WODA and Theatre for a Change commissioned an expert consultant to provide WODA staff and facilitators with training to understand best practice child protection approaches, and investigate the current situation with a range of stakeholders.
 The scoping report was published in 2017.

 WODA is now working with the Ministry of Gender and other organisations to ensure girls are protected.
 Trained WODA members are using our participatory learning approach to provide training around the issues of child trafficking and child sexual exploitation to other groups coming into contact with vulnerable girls – such as charity workers, health and social welfare workers, police officers, immigration officers, hotel staff and tour operators.